 11. Use Social Media

-While social media has it’s downsides, it can also be used as a sensational accountability tool.
+While social media has its downsides, it can also be used as a sensational accountability tool.
 Share something you’re grateful for on social media, or announce a thirty day challenge to post something you’re grateful for every day.

 12. Create Visual Cues

 It’s not always top of the mind to be grateful, so solve that with visual cues and reminders.
-Write gratitude messages on your bathroom mirrors or set reminders on your phone to take a breath and notice the beauty around you.
+Write gratitude affirmations on your bathroom mirrors or set reminders on your phone to take a breath and notice the beauty around you.

 13. Make a Gratitude List

-Like the gratitude journal, one large list is a great way for you to visually see the great things going on in your life.
+Like the journal, one large gratitude list is a great way for you to visually see the great things going on in your life.
 Add to your list every single day, and you’ll be forced to get creative so you don’t repeat.